telerik/maui-docs/controls/slider/labels.md

 Through the formatting properties you can easily modify only the labels text by applying a custom format.

 * `StringFormat`(`string`)&mdash;Defines a custom string format for the labels and the tooltips of the Slider.
-* `StringConverter`(`Telerik.Maui.IStringConverter`)&mdash;Specifies a custom string converter that can be used to define the content of a label or a tooltip for a given slider value.
+* `StringConverter`(`Telerik.Maui.IStringConverter`)&mdash;Defines a custom string converter.
+You can use the string converter to replace the range values with more user-friendly names in your Slider labels.

 Here is a quick example with a custom string converter:

-**1.** Add the following sample Dictionary String Converter to your resources&mdash;in short, it replaces the values of the range with meaningful names in order to make the range more readable:
+**1.** Add the following sample Dictionary String Converter to your resources.
+It replaces the values of the range with meaningful names to make the range more readable:

 <snippet id='slider-labels-stringconverter-dictionary' />